adsp16/blockBox-f/README.md

 Spin up a local blockchain on port 7545 (e.g. using [Ganache](https://www.trufflesuite.com/ganache))

-Compile and migrate the contract to you local chain by running :
+Compile and migrate the contract to your local chain by running :

 ```sh
 $ truffle migrate --reset